Project Merlin

 Project Merlin is an agreement between the British Government of David Cameron and four of the major high street banks in the United Kingdom.
 These banks are Barclays, Lloyds Banking Group, the Royal Bank of Scotland and HSBC.
-The agreement covers aspects of banking activity, notably lending, pay and bonuses with the intention of promoting lending to businesses, particularly small businesses, curbing the size of bankers' bonuses and promoting transparency with regards to executive pay.
+The agreement covers aspects of banking activity, notably lending, pay and bonuses with the intention of promoting lending to businesses, particularly small businesses, curbing the size of bankers' bonuses and promoting transparency with regard to executive pay.
 The agreement was finalised on 9 February 2011.

 George Osborne, the Chancellor of the Exchequer who announced Project Merlin.

 Background

 In October 2008, the Labour Government of the UK introduced a bank rescue package as a response to the 2008 financial crisis.
 The Northern Rock bank had already been nationalised following its collapse in 2007, the government subsequently part-nationalised Bradford & Bingley, Lloyds Banking Group and the Royal Bank of Scotland.
 The government had been concerned about low levels of bank lending during the recession that followed the banking crisis and had also been critical of high levels of pay and bonuses in the financial sector.
 In the 2009 Pre-Budget Report, the Labour Chancellor of the Exchequer, Alistair Darling announced a temporary tax on bankers' bonuses, which required banks to pay 50% of all bonuses above £25,000 as a tax.
 This tax was equivalent to a 33.3% income tax.
 This tax was temporary and lasted only for one year, but some, including Ed Miliband, the leader of the Labour Party called upon the coalition government to extend this tax as a response to predictions that UK banks would pay out high levels of bonuses in 2011.